NanoComp/meep/doc/docs/Scheme_Tutorials/Near_to_Far_Field_Spectra.md

 ### Radiation Pattern of an Antenna

 In this example, we use the near-to-far-field transformation feature to compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
+See the `antenna-radiation.ctl` file in the `examples/` subdirectory.
 This involves an electric-current point source as the emitter in 2d vacuum.
 We will compute the radiation pattern for different polarizations of the input source.
 The source is placed in the middle of the 2d computational cell which is surrounded by perfectly-matched layers (PMLs).
 The near-field surface, used to compute the far fields as described above, is along the inner boundary of the PML.
 The far fields are computed at several equally-spaced points along the circumference of a circle having a radius many times the source wavelength and thus lying outside of the computational cell.
 The simulation geometry is shown in the schematic below.

 <center>
 ![](../images/Near2far_simulation_geometry.png)